 Use the yarn tails to help close any gaps around the thumb.
 Turn the mitten inside out and weave in the remaining yarn tails before cutting them short.

 Repeat for the opposite mitten and share your fresh creation with us below!
 I'm proud of you for completing this class.
 If you want more practice, I'm sure there's someone in your life who could use a new scarf, hat, or pair of mittens!
 Perhaps try mixing and matching techniques from the projects in this class, like striped mittens or a tube scarf knit on circular needles.
-In the next lesson, I'll show you knitting projects at your skill level created by members of the Instructables community.

 Share a photo of your finished project with the class!